Swatto86/QuickConnect/docs/Chapter_03_Understanding_Tauri_Architecture.md

 ---

+## 📖 Key Terms for This Chapter

+If you're new to desktop development, here are terms you'll encounter:

+**IPC (Inter-Process Communication)**: How two separate programs talk to each other.
+Think of it like two people texting - they're in different rooms (processes) but can still send messages.

+**Serialization**: Converting data into a format that can be sent between programs.
+Like packing a box for shipping - you can't just teleport your stuff, you need to package it first.

+**WebView**: A mini web browser embedded in your app.
+Like having Chrome's rendering engine, but without the full browser UI.

+**Sandboxing**: Restricting what code can do.
+Like a playground with a fence - kids (code) can play safely inside but can't wander into traffic (dangerous system operations).

+**Native Code**: Code compiled directly to machine instructions.
+Runs fast because it speaks the computer's language directly, not through an interpreter.

+**Runtime**: Extra software needed to run your program.
+Java needs JVM, .NET needs runtime, but native apps (like Rust) don't need one.

+---

 ## 3.1 What is Tauri?

 Tauri is a toolkit for building desktop applications with web technologies.
 Unlike Electron, which bundles an entire Chromium browser, Tauri uses the operating system's native web view.